BryanHJH/Java-Car-Rental-System/README.md

 ## Notes

 1. Should do Test Driven Development, prepare separate Test cases based on the functions that are developed for each class.

+### Text file formats

+   1. They will be stored as JSON strings, achieved by using GSON library

+#### Users data storage formats

+1. Information about admins are stored in this order:
+   1. Fullname
+   2. Identification Card no. (listed as Identification)
+   3. Email
+   4. Contact number (Phone number)
+   5. Username
+   6. Password

+2. Any extra information will be stored after the first 6 listed as above, the constructor method can be inherited from the User class.

+#### Car data storage formats

+Phin Shuen, you can add the format that you use to store the data here.